IvanDimanov/paratask/readme.md

 [![Build Status](https://secure.travis-ci.org/IvanDimanov/paratask.png?branch=master)](http://travis-ci.org/IvanDimanov/paratask)
 [![NPM version](https://badge.fury.io/js/paratask.png)](http://badge.fury.io/js/paratask)

-Paratask is a tool that will execute your back-end JavaScript code in __parallel__ using the full potential of multi-process programming.
+Paratask is a tool that will execute your Node.js code in __parallel__ using the full potential of multi-process programming.
-In contrast to asynchronous task management, Paratask will create a child Node.js/io.js process in which your task will 'live'.
+In contrast to asynchronous task management, Paratask will create a child Node.js/io.js process in which your task function will 'live'.

 __Warning:__ This means that your task function will be able to get only a non-functional context dependencies.
 More into in the examples below.